Panoramic view of Athens showing the Acropolis and the sprawling modern city beyond

 Fun Facts About Athens That Most Visitors Miss

-18 surprising things about Athens, from ancient secrets to modern quirks, straight from a guide who's walked these streets for over 16 years.
+18 surprising things about Athens, from ancient secrets to modern quirks, straight from someone who's walked these streets for over 16 years.

 Ancient history